6 Tips: Summer Planning for Parents

 Before the school year ends, check in with your child’s teacher to see their academic standing.
 There may be skills your child has not quite mastered or areas of weakness that could be strengthened.

 Ask your child’s teachers what they’d recommend doing to work on those skills over the summer months and also some general summer planning for parents tips that your child could benefit from.
-We recently published a blog all about parent-teacher conferences that may help you maximize this face-to-face time with your child’s teachers.
+We recently published an article about parent-teacher conferences that may help you maximize this face-to-face time with your child’s teachers.

 Summer Planning for Parents Tip #2: Keep a Schedule